swaptacular/swpt_accounts/protocol.rst

 lost message, or a complete database loss on the client's side.

-.. [#demurrage] Note that when the interest rate on a given account is negative, the secured amount will be gradually consumed by the accumulated interest.
+.. [#demurrage] Note that when the interest rate on a given account is negative, the secured (locked) amount will be gradually consumed by the accumulated interest.
 Therefore, at the moment of the prepared transfer's commit, it could happen that the committed amount exceeds the remaining amount.
 In such cases, the prepared transfer SHOULD NOT be allowed to commit successfully.
 This is a necessary